nknorg/nconnect/README.md

 ## nConnect Client Connects to Multi Servers

-Now nConnect client can connect to multi servers.
-You can edit `config.json` to add multi servers admin address:
+Now nConnect client can connect to multiple servers.
+You can edit `config.json` to add multiple servers admin addresses:

 ```
 {
   "Client": true,
   "Server": false,